gerb-ster/TR82-mk2-Kicks/README.md

 The Designs and Mods of the drum voices are the same as in the 'original' TR82.

-There is a 'internal trigger' connection added to the mainboarb of the PCB.
+There is a 'internal trigger' connection added to the mainboard of the PCB.
 This can be used to hook it up to a seperate controller board.
 Maybe :).

 ### Links